emsesp/docs/Troubleshooting.md

 ### Changing a value on an EMS Device doesn't work

 If you notice that setting/writing an EMS device value has no effect then from the WebUI set the System Log level to DEBUG and repeat the action, noticing any errors or warnings in the System Log.
 For a more thorough analysis use the Telnet Console, `su`, then `log debug` and then repeat the action using the `call` command.
-Post the output to a new GitHub issue, making sure you state which version of EMS-ESP you are using.
+Post the output to a new GitHub issue as described in [Support](Support.md).

 Note on some systems with for example a gateway or controller attached, any change will be reset or overwritten.
 This is just the behaviour of the other master controllers and not much we can do about it.